Physical Spirituality

 A purely connective window would be very alien to us.

-There could be no definiteness of position or distance in a purely connective window of scale, since no two objects could be assumed to have a fixed distance between them to set a standard for measuring other positions.
-The concepts of relative position, distance and timespan would be meaningless; rather the concept of relative motion would be the standard measure for spatial and temporal reference.
+The concept of position would also be meaningless in a purely connective window of scale.
 Think about flying or swimming without being able to see ground.
 You don't know where you are or even if you are moving.
-You are like a fish swimming with or against the current, with no land in sight, unaware where the tide may be taking you.
-Your only spatial references are the current and the relative motions of other fish.
+You are like a fish swimming with or against any current, with no land in sight, unaware of where the tide may be taking you.
+Your only spatial references are the apparent motions of other fish, if any.
 No ground to put your feet on.
-No "I am here".
-Only "I am aware of how you are moving relative to me".
+No "I am here", only "I am aware of how you are moving relative to me."

 Architective Isolation and Finitude